Xeronaus/Cedaruke/README.md

 To download the mod, I recommend you to use either the Mod Browser (not available yet) or [Releases](https://github.com/Xeron590/Cetadustry/releases).
 However, if you want to play the development version, please go to [Actions](https://github.com/Xeronaus/Cedaruke/actions).

 # Contributors
-The mod is made by Xeronaus, the only developer of the mod.
+The mod is made by Xeronaus, the only developer (or contributor) of the mod.
 Here's my discord if you want to talk with me.

 Discord: xeronaus_finezero